-Guy: What should we be eating for a more healthy and prosperous life?
+What should we be eating for a more healthy and prosperous life?
 Seems like the million dollar question these days.
 If this is a question you find yourself asking, then I highly recommend reading this article featuring Dr Rod Taylor (pictured below), co-creator of Low Carb Down Under (LCDU) an evidence-based online resource to help you understand if a low carb, high fat approach to nutrition will lead to optimal health.

 Have you always lived a low carb lifestyle, if not, what inspired you to change?

-Until 4 years I thought I was a pretty healthy eater, having muesli, wholemeal bread, pasta and rice and maybe 5 pieces of fruit a day.
-I didn’t realize until I stopped that all that fruit was giving me bad irritable bowel symptoms.
+I thought I was a pretty healthy eater, having muesli, wholemeal bread, pasta and rice and maybe 5 pieces of fruit a day.
+I didn’t realise until I stopped that all that fruit was giving me bad irritable bowel symptoms.

-I had been gaining weight over about 10 years up to 80kg (I’m 63 years old and 5’9”) which gave me a spare tyre that I wasn’t too keen on.
-I read David Gillespie’s Sweet Poison and immediately dropped sugar consumption.
+I had been gaining weight over about 10 years up to 80kg which gave me a spare tyre that I wasn’t too keen on.
+I read David Gillespie’s Sweet Poison and immediately dropped my sugar consumption.
 7 kg just fell off.
 However over time my weight wanted to creep back on a little and I read more about reducing other refined carbs.
 I cut them and my weight dropped down to 71kg.
 With a bit more tweaking it is now around 69kg.

 By eating a low carb lifestyle, have you noticed significant change in your eating habits and any effects on your own health?

 For sure.
 I love the extra energy and clarity.
-I get a lot done in addition to my full time work as an anaesthetist, such as organizing seminars like LCDU as well being a home and family person, and some music interests.
+I get a lot done in addition to my full time work as an anaesthetist, such as organising events through LCDU as well being a home and family person, and some music interests.

 Having been on a low carb, moderate protein higher fat diet for quite a while I just don’t seem to get hungry as much.
 I’ve recently been experimenting measuring my urinary and blood ketone levels.
 Jimmy Moore has been blogging about his positive experience of weight loss with nutritional ketosis and will be talking about it at the LCDU seminars.
 A number of people I respect do it like Dr Andreas Eenfeldt.
 Also Dr Jeff Volek has been doing it for years and is in great shape.
 For me, so far so good!

-If you’d asked that 5 years ago I’d have said diet is related to about 50% of ill health.
+If you’d asked that 10 years ago I’d have said diet is related to about 50% of ill health.
 Now I’m thinking 90% plus.
-The flyers for the LCDU series mention depression, asthma, arthritis, ADD and more.
+Resources on the LCDU website mention depression, asthma, arthritis, ADD and more.
 These are now on the radar as having dietary factors causing or contributing to them.
 And the science seems to be increasingly supporting this view.

 You mentioned you follow a paleo diet, what would you eat in a typical day?